fdioDocs/vpp-docs/docs/reference/vppcontainers/twocontainers.rst

 The system configuration is located at /etc/lxc/lxc.conf or ~/.config/lxc/lxc.conf for unprivileged containers.

 This configuration file is used to set values such as default lookup paths and storage backend settings for LXC.

-Both containers will have these veth0 and veth_link1 network names and types.

-This can be found in each container's **/sys/class/net** directory.
+It can be found in each container's **/sys/class/net** directory.

-This command configures the LXC (Linux container) networks to create an interface for a Linux bridge and an unconsumed second interface for our containers.
+The command below configures the LXC (Linux container) networks to create an interface for a Linux bridge and an unconsumed second interface to be used by each container.

+For more information on linux containers with Ubuntu, visit the `lxc server guide <https://help.ubuntu.com/lts/serverguide/lxc.html>`_.

 .. code-block:: shell